MATH-1100-LN04&WBP06

 is b2 − 4ac.

-- Discuss this in the Next item.
+- Discuss this in the Next assignment.

 - Exercises from the textbook due on April 18 Friday